Springboks set to replace All Blacks as Rugby Championship leaders - RFI

 The All Blacks top the Springboks on points difference after both secured bonus-point victories last weekend in the opening round of the annual southern hemisphere competition.

+New Zealand Rugby said the three-time world champions would remain at home while the tournament's governing body SANZAAR finalises plans for its remaining matches, including the 100th Test between the All Blacks and the Springboks which is due to be played in Dunedin on September 25.

+"We remain 100 percent committed to playing in the entire Rugby Championship in 2021 and are working closely with SANZAAR to look at a range of options to reschedule these important matches," said NZR chief executive Mark Robinson.

-Australia and New Zealand play their second-round match only next weekend in Perth, offering South Africa a chance to secure a bonus-point victory and take a five-point lead in the standings.
+The lockdown in New Zealand and their decision to suspend All Blacks fixtures will offer South Africa a chance to secure a bonus-point victory and take a five-point lead in the standings.

 New Zealand scored eight tries to hammer Australia 57-22 in Auckland last weekend before Elton Jantjies kicked 17 points as South Africa ground out a 32-12 victory over Argentina.